jkool702/forkrun/DOCS/DOCS_ALL.md

 ### ENVIRONMENT VARS

-- `FORKRUN_RETRY_LIMIT` : Controls how many times a batch will be retried before it is declared poisoned. `0` means declared poisoned after the 1st failure.
-A negative value means it will never be declared poisoned (and could retry indefinitely).
-Default is 3.
+- `FORKRUN_RETRY_LIMIT`: poison threshold.
+A batch is declared poisoned once it has failed **N total times** (the original attempt plus N−1 retries — i.e., up to N executions of the batch).
+Default 3 = up to 3 executions.
+N=0 and N=1 both mean "poison after the first failure" (a single execution).
+Negative = never poisoned.
+Exactly-once execution (no retries): set to 0.
 - `FORKRUN_EXTRA_FUNCS` : Use this to specify required sub-functions to pass into frun's environment.
   - EXAMPLE: `hh() { echo "$@"; }; gg() { hh "$@"; }; ff() { gg "$@"; };`.
 If you call `frun ff <inputs` the definition for `ff` will automatically be available to `frun` but the definitions for `gg` and `hh` will not be.
 Instead, call `FORKRUN_EXTRA_FUNCS='gg hh' frun ff <inputs`.
 - `FORKRUN_EXTRA_VARS`  : Use this to specify (environment) variables to pass into frun's environment.
 NOTE: `FORKRUN_EXTRA_VARS='PATH [...]'` is required to propagate a custom PATH into frun's environment.